Screening (medicine): Selection bias

 Not everyone will partake in a screening program.
 There are factors that differ between those willing to get tested and those who are not.

 If people with a higher risk of a disease are more likely to be screened, for instance women with a family history of breast cancer are more likely than other women to join a mammography program, then a screening test will look worse than it really is: negative outcomes among the screened population will be higher than for a random sample.

 Selection bias may also make a test look better than it really is.
 If a test is more available to young and healthy people (for instance if people have to travel a long distance to get checked) then fewer people in the screening population will have negative outcomes than for a random sample, and the test will seem to make a positive difference.

 Studies have shown that people who attend screening tend to be healthier than those who do not.
 This has been called the healthy screenee effect, which is a form of selection bias.
 The reason seems to be that people who are healthy, affluent, physically fit, non-smokers with long-lived parents are more likely to come and get screened than those on low-income, who have existing health and social problems.
 One example of selection bias occurred in Edinbourg trial of mammography screening, which used cluster randomisation.
 The trial found reduced cardiovascular mortality in those who were screened for breast cancer.
 That happened because baseline differences regarding socio-economic status in the groups: 26% of the women in the control group and 53% in the study group belonged to the highest socioeconomic level.
+Cardiovascular risk screening is a vital tool in reducing the global incidence of cardiovascular diseases.